SJC Clarifies “Disparate Impact” Housing Discrimination in Massachusetts

 The SJC’s finding that the landlord did not violate any state or federal antidiscrimination laws may be less significant than its refusal to adopt a per se rule that shields owners from disparate impact liability when acting in accordance with relevant statutes, regulations, and contracts.
 The SJC’s holding means that property owners should consider the statistical impact of their housing development decisions on protected tenants in order to avoid disparate impact claims.
 For plaintiffs, Burbank in conjunction with Inclusive Communities impose heightened pleading requirements to show quantifiable disparate impact on protected tenants, as well as a demonstration of available alternatives that produce less disparate impact, while also serving a landlord’s legitimate business needs.

-For more on regulations regarding housing discrimination by landlords, check out “Do U.S. Fair Housing Policies Require Renting to Criminals” on the Real Reporter website.
+For more on regulations regarding housing discrimination by landlords, check out “Do U.S. Fair Housing Policies Require Renting to Criminals” HERE.